What is the Online Learning Agreement?

 Who is developing the OLA?

-The OLA has been implemented in the framework of the Erasmus+ App and Online Learning Agreement projects by the European University Foundation and the Erasmus Student Network.
+The OLA has been implemented in the framework of the Online Learning Agreement projects and developed by the Aristotle University of Thessaloniki, the European University Foundation and the Erasmus Student Network.
 The project is co-funded by the European Commission, responsible for the official information of the Erasmus+ programme.

 What features will the OLA support in the future?

-We are planning on introducing the OLA for traineeships and we are constantly working to improve the OLA to provide you with a user-friendly online tool to make the process even smoother.
+We are planning on introducing more features to easily pre-fill the most up-to-date data from the sending and receiving institutions and we are constantly working to improve the OLA to provide you with a user-friendly online tool to make the process even smoother.

 Why is the OLA only in English?